lexman/tuttle/doc/tutorial_errors.md

 and shares it to the central code repository.

-Without `tuttle he would have to tell you that the python code he has changed.
-So you can delete `characters_count.dat`, but also `characters_count.png` and `characters_count.csv`, and recompute them.
+Without `tuttle` he would have to tell you that the python code he has changed, so you can delete `characters_count.dat`, and also `characters_count.png` and `characters_count.csv`.
+Then you could recompute those files.

-Now, whih `tuttle`, the only thing you have to do to benefit from he work, is retrieve the modifications from the versioning system (eg `git pull --rebase` if you work with git), and `tuttle run` : your teammate's work will be incorporated into your, and it will only re-process what have changed.
+Now, whih `tuttle`, the only thing you have to do to benefit from his work, is retrieve the modifications from the versioning system (eg `git pull --rebase` if you work with git), and `tuttle run` : your teammate's work will be incorporated into yours, and only the file that have changed will be re-processed.

-With this feature from tuttle you can work on data as you work on code : use branches, merge with your team, even use a continuous integration server like Jenkins that will always keep your data up-to-date !
+With this feature, `tuttle` let you can work on data as you work on code : use branches, merge with your team, even use a continuous integration server like Jenkins that will always keep your data up-to-date !

 ## Improve the graph